cmillecan/simple_shell/README.md

 * A `README.md file`, at the root of the folder of the project is mandatory
 * Your code should use the `Betty` style.
 It will be checked using `betty-style.pl` and `betty-doc.pl`
 * Your shell should not have any memory leaks
-* No more than 5 functions per file
+* No more than 5functions per file
 * All your header files should be include guarded
 * Use system calls only when you need to